Ukraine: Russia said to be using more deadly weapons in war - NewsBreak

 Officials in the city of Odesa said Saturday that a man was killed by an explosion while visiting a beach on the Black Sea, where mines are a growing concern.

-The city council said via Telegram that the man was there with his wife and son despite warnings to stay away from beaches in the area.
+The city council said via Telegram that the man was there with his wife and son despite warnings to stay away from beaches.
 He was testing the water’s temperature and depth when the explosion erupted.

 Russia and Ukraine each have accused the other of laying mines in the Black Sea.